peterhinch/micropython-nano-gui/drivers/sharp/README.md

  1. `sharptest.py` Basic functionality test.
  2. `clocktest.py` Digital and analog clock display.
  3. `clock_batt.py` As above but designed for low power operation.
+Pyboard specific.

 `sharptest` should not be run for long periods as it does not regularly refresh the display.
 It tests `writer.py` and some `framebuffer` graphics primitives.